Islamism: Islamic revival

 The connection between the lack of an Islamic spirit and the lack of victory was underscored by the disastrous defeat of Arab nationalist-led armies fighting Israel under the slogan "Land, Sea and Air" in the 1967 Six-Day War, compared to the (perceived) near-victory of the Yom Kippur War six years later.
-In that war the military's slogan was "God is Great".
+In that war, the military's slogan was "God is Great".

-Along with the Yom Kippur War came the Arab oil embargo where the (Muslim) Persian Gulf oil-producing states' dramatic decision to cut back on production and quadruple the price of oil, made the terms oil, Arabs and Islam synonymous with power throughout the world, and especially in the Muslim world's public imagination.
+Along with the Yom Kippur War came the Arab oil embargo, where the (Muslim) Persian Gulf oil-producing states' dramatic decision to cut back on production and quadruple the price of oil made the terms oil, Arabs, and Islam synonymous with power throughout the world, and especially in the Muslim world's public imagination.
 Many Muslims believe as Saudi Prince Saud al Faisal did that the hundreds of billions of dollars in wealth obtained from the Persian Gulf's huge oil deposits were nothing less than a gift from God to the Islamic faithful.

-As the Islamic revival gained momentum, governments such as Egypt's, which had previously repressed (and was still continuing to repress) Islamists, joined the bandwagon.
+As the Islamic revival gained momentum, governments such as Egypt's, which had previously repressed (and were continuing to repress) Islamists, joined the bandwagon.
 They banned alcohol and flooded the airwaves with religious programming, giving the movement even more exposure.